-PHY 202: General Physics II Trig Based
+PHY 202 : General Physics II - Trig Based

-This course is designed to cover general physics using college algebra and basic trigonometry.
-Specific topics include wave motion, sound, light optics, electrostatics, circuits, magnetism, and modern physics.
+This continuation course is designed to cover general physics using college algebra and basic trigonometry.
+Specific topics include wave mechanics, electromagnetism, light, and optics.
+The contributions of physics to modern technology and society are considered.
 A laboratory is required.